← Back to Blog

 Large group chats with strangers: The social dynamics of groups can be hard to navigate, especially when you don't know anyone.
 1-on-1 is easier to manage.

-Can apps really help with social anxiety?
+Can apps actually help with social anxiety?

 Are there friendship apps that don't require photos?